 Is a Delaware Statutory Trust Right for Me?

 Strategic decision making requires a framework for breaking down the variables and evaluating options.
 Determining what to do with your investment real estate is no different.
-Most multifamily and residential rental owners have heard about the benefits associated with selling their appreciated investment property and performing a tax-deferred 1031 exchange into Delaware Statutory Trust replacement property.
-There is plenty of information regarding the benefits of DSTs (Why Consider Exchanging into a DST) as well as the risks and costs (DST Risks, Fees, Rules & Restrictions), but how does one know if DSTs are right for them?
+Most multifamily and residential rental owners have heard about the benefits associated with selling their appreciated investment property and performing a tax-deferred 1031 exchange.
+Exchanging into a Delaware Statutory Trust as a replacement property has several unique advantages as well as risks & restrictions.
+So how does a property owner know if DSTs are right for them?

 The answer to this question depends entirely on the individual owner’s financial and lifestyle objectives, as well as their overall financial picture.
 The goal of this article is to provide a framework for evaluating whether a 1031 exchange into Delaware Statutory Trusts may be a fit for you.